Racing suit: History

 Prior to the advent of fire-retardant racing suits, there were no mandated driving uniforms in most racing series.
 In NASCAR competition, for example, many drivers and crew members would wear jeans and other typical street clothes.
 American firm Hinchman had manufactured specialized racing suits since the mid-1920s, worn by drivers Babe Stapp and Pete DePaolo.
 In the 1950s, NASCAR Grand National (NASCAR Cup Series) driver Tim Flock began wearing a specialized racing suit, which became popular in the 1960s.
 At this time, the suits were designed with an inner liner meant to keep drivers cool.
 Soon afterwards, in several series racing suits or any driver clothing used in competition were soaked in chemical solutions to make them fire-retardant long enough for a driver to escape an incident.
 In NASCAR, a baking soda solution was typically used, while the SCCA mandated racing suits treated in boric acid or borax.
 Boraxo, a brand of powdered soap largely composed of borax, was often used as treatment.

 The catalyst for developing racing suits that could effectively resist fire came in the late 1950s and 1960s, when several fiery crashes occurred in the motorsport world.
 In 1959, Jerry Unser died from burns suffered in a crash practicing for the Indianapolis 500.
 In 1963, NHRA Top Fuel driver and Division 7 Tech Director Chuck Branham died after suffering burns in a crash.
-During NASCAR's 1964 World 600 (today's Coca-Cola 600), Fireball Roberts was involved in a crash on lap seven while avoiding two other cars, passing away five weeks later.
+During NASCAR's 1964 World 600 (today's Coca-Cola 600), Fireball Roberts was involved in a crash on lap seven while avoiding two other cars, dying five weeks later.
 Roberts had asthmatic reactions to the clothing treatment used by NASCAR, and had received a waver against using it.
 One week later during the 1964 Indianapolis 500, drivers Dave MacDonald and Eddie Sachs were killed in a seven-car crash on the second lap of the race.

 Following the incidents, Jim Deist and Bill Simpson, who developed some of the first drag parachutes, released the first racing suits designed to be fire-retardant.
 Both suits were "aluminized" in order to be flame resistant.
 Simpson's suit consisted of a modified cotton boilersuit.
 In 1959 after the death of Unser, all Indy 500 competitors were required to wear fire-retardant clothing.
 In 1963, the FIA assumed responsibility for driver safety in its series, and mandated fire-retardant suits for Formula One drivers.
 In 1964, the NHRA mandated fire suits for its competitors.
 By the fall of that year after Roberts' crash, nearly all NASCAR competitors began wearing fire suits, although no official rule was in place.